Ghasak/rusthub/docs/enum_in_depth.md

-- Using `Enum` when you have a `pattern` that need variant, a selection of one option among many, that you access one at a time, which is a bit different from `strcut` which is used to store many optoins and use them all combined.
+- Using `Enum` when you have a `pattern` that need variant, a selection of one option among many, that you access one at a time, which is a bit different from `strcut` which is used to store many options and use them all combined.

 ```rust